maxpfandl/SpotifyPlexSync/README.md

 `SpotifyPlexSync lidarr`

-Connects to lidarr and syncs all playlists in the Importlist calles "Spotify Playlists" Needs Lidarr configured in appsettings
+Connects to lidarr and syncs all playlists in the Importlist calles "Spotify Playlists".
+Needs Lidarr configured in appsettings

 ### Imported new Lidarr playlists

 `SpotifyPlexSync lidarrnew`

-Connects to lidarr and syncs all playlists in the Importlist calles "Spotify Playlists" which are not yet existing in Plex Needs Lidarr configured in appsettings
+Connects to lidarr and syncs all playlists in the Importlist calles "Spotify Playlists" which are not yet existing in Plex.
+Needs Lidarr configured in appsettings

 ### Full sync*